 “There’s been a lot of work done to help people change their behavior, but we really don’t have many successful interventions to help people maintain those changes over time.”

-So if it’s got the scientists baffled, what chance do we have?
+If it’s got the scientists baffled, what chance do we have?

 However, if you’ve been having difficulty changing certain behaviors, not all is lost, and there is a way.
 It’s about first understanding how you are different and then making the habit adjustments from there.